phuongtrangvn/SolarSystemH2T-/README.md

 Change logs

 > ver 0.1.1:
-  >>First start with Sun and 8 planets in the Solar System
+  >>First starting with Sun and 8 planets in the Solar System

-  >>Overview
+  >>Overview controlled by Mouse Pointer